RenanMeirelles/BusinessPortfolio/README_ENGLISH.md

 ```
 [![Imagem BPM](https://scontent.fvcp2-1.fna.fbcdn.net/v/t1.15752-9/84242789_185779205859186_5656612997032837120_n.png?_nc_cat=111&_nc_ohc=MyxZ4QIrxGgAX8V_MTn&_nc_ht=scontent.fvcp2-1.fna&oh=d6175b1a60af842052feb03b273cf5ef&oe=5EFEA1AC)](https://www.process.st/benefits-of-bpm-business-process-management/)

-**Business Process Management** is a discipline that aims to organize and align **end to end** processes of an organization with its customers (from the inside out).
+**Business Process Management** is a discipline that aims to organize and align **end to end** processes of an organization with its customers (from the inside out) and even insider processes (reduce costs, bottlenecks and more).
 In BPM there is a whole **cycle**, going through the **understanding of the organizational structure, design, analysis, implementation, control, transformation**, among other steps that may or may not occur.
-Currently, this discipline is strongly linked to the **TECHNOLOGY** factor.
+Currently, this discipline is strongly aligned with the **TECHNOLOGY** factor.
 Without a good analysis of processes, it is not possible to implement systems that are 100% adherent to the business.
-This goes for both control and operation systems and application development!
+Processes prevent you from purchasing extremely expensive software licenses that do not suit your business.
+BPM can be used for both control and operation systems and application development!

+**Techniques and approaches used in BPM:**

 - **Study** of the market in which the customer is inserted and initial **documentation**;
 - **Business Meetings** for understanding the client's **needs / goals**;